pegesund/HyperboleTemplate/README.md

 It replicates the basic starter project in the hyperbole readme, but with these features implemented (effectful)[https://hackage.haskell.org/package/effectful]

+run with

+cabal run

+Create a database hyperbole, user hyperbole with password hyperbole.
+Give this user all rights on db.

 Here you go, up and running with all you need..
 Now there is no excuse for not starting to code!